 Chinese 10a: This introductory Mandarin course is intended for students with no previous knowledge of Chinese and will provide the foundation for more advanced language study in future semesters.
 The Brandeis Core curriculum requires completion of an intermediate language course (30-level or higher), so it is helpful for students who have no background in a language other than English to keep this in mind.
 ENVS 2a: This course is a broad introduction to Environmental Studies is a great option for first-year students and covers the School of Science (SN) Core requirement.
 IGS 10a: This course is an introduction to International and Global Studies.
-It covers core requirements DJW and SS, and would be a core course for the IGS major if Alex decides to pursue this.
+It covers Core requirements including Difference and Justice In The World (DJW) and School Of Social Science (SS), and would be a core course for the IGS major if Alex decides to pursue this.
 Picture page A visual representation of Alex's Semester Schedule including days of the week and meeting times for the above-mentioned courses illustrated on a weekly calendar.
 Frequently Asked Questions How many classes should I take?